Controversial Prophecies

 An Exposition of the Seven Church Ages, page 322

-First, we must ask, "What is the difference between a prophecy and Mr. Branham’s prediction based on ‘Divine inspiration?’"
-If this prediction was Divinely inspired, it can only mean that God told Mr. Branham to make it.
+First, we must ask what the difference is between a prophecy and a prediction based on "Divine inspiration."
+If this prediction was Divinely inspired, it can only mean that God told WMB to make it.
 That, by definition, is a prophecy.

-Second, Mr. Branham implied that, although he did not know the day or hour of the end, he did know the year because, "Jesus did NOT say no man could know the year, month or week in which His coming was to be completed."
+Second, WMB implied that, although he did not know the day or hour of the end, he did know the year because, "Jesus did NOT say no man could know the year, month or week in which His coming was to be completed."

-Since the end of the world and the 2nd coming of the Lord did not come in 1977, we can only conclude that this Divinely inspired prediction was another of Mr. Branham’s false prophecies.
+Since the end of the world and the 2nd coming of the Lord did not come in 1977, we must conclude that this Divinely inspired prediction was another of WMB’s false prophecies.

 You believe?
 If thou canst believe, all things are possible.
 You're from out-of-town too, but do you believe?
 You're scared, aren't you.
 You are to be mother, and the reason you're scared, you got a rupture; and you are afraid of this baby whether it'll be right or not.
 Only if you won't doubt, Mrs. Hoffman--Huffler, then you can believe--healed.
 You believe it?
 How does He know your name and know who you are?
 Do you believe it with all your heart?
 All right, Mrs. Huffler, you can go home and bring forth the baby in peace.